Black Bear (Ursus americanus)

 Life History

-At home in the woods and forests, Black Bears are capable of climbing trees, but adult bears generally prefer remaining on the ground.
 Although classified as a carnivore, the Black Bear is a true omnivore, opportunistically feeding on a wide range of food items.
-Analysis of scat (bear droppings) shows that vegetable material almost always comprises over half the bear's diet, with insects and other animals comprising a small percentage.
+Analysis of scat (bear droppings) shows that vegetable material almost always comprises well over half of a bear's diet, with insects and other animals comprising a small percentage.
 In particular, fresh leaves, fruits, berries, nuts, roots, and tubers are favorite foods seasonally, with insects and small mammals eaten when the opportunity arises.

-It's easy to see where bears have been.
-They frequently break the branches of nut-bearing trees while feeding and tear up the ground looking for insects, roots, or tubers.
-Black Bears in Texas especially relish the succulent base of the sotol plant (Dasylirion).
-In desert environments, it's common to find partially eaten sotol plants where bears have been.
-Bears will also strip the bark from trees while looking for insects or juicy pulp, and will often rub themselves on rough bark.
+Bears frequently break the branches of nut-bearing trees while feeding and tear up the ground looking for insects, roots, or tubers.
+Black Bears in the desert environments of Texas especially relish the succulent base of the sotol plant (Dasylirion) and it is common to find these plants partially eaten where bears have been.
+Bears will also strip the bark from trees while looking for insects or juicy pulp and will often rub themselves on rough bark.

 Breeding occurs in June and July.
-Some biologists believe female Black Bears in Texas hibernate (a prolonged sleep-like habit when body temperature and respiration are drastically reduced), while males do not.
-The young are born in January or February, while the mother is "hibernating".
+Pregnant female black bears hibernate, but in Texas, other females and males will not necessarily hibernate if food is available.
+When bears hibernate, their heartbeat and respiration slow down dramatically, but their body temperature only drops somewhat, and they can be easily awakened.
+Cubs are born in January or February, while the mother is "hibernating".
 She normally gives birth to two-to-three cubs every two years.

 Habitat

-The American Black Bear is found throughout North America in habitats ranging from swamps to desert scrub.
-Black Bears were once found through out North America, mostly in forests, but also in deserts and swamps.
+The American Black Bear is found throughout much of North America in habitats ranging from swamps to desert scrub.
 At least two subspecies of Black Bear are thought to occur in Texas: the Mexican Black Bear (Ursus americanus eremicus) and the New Mexico Black Bear (subspecies U. a. amblyceps).
 Both are found in West Texas in desert scrub or woodland habitats within scattered mountain ranges, predominantly the Chisos and Guadalupe Mountains.
-Both subspecies are state-listed as endangered in Texas.
-The Louisiana Black Bear (subspeciesU. a. luteolus) is on the federal threatened species list.
-It is not known to be found in Texas, although potential habitat exists in the eastern part of the state.
+The Louisiana Black Bear (subspeciesU. a. luteolus) is not known to be found in Texas, though occasionally, an individual Eastern Black Bear (subspecies U. a. americanus) may wander into northeastern Texas for a short time before returning to Arkansas or Oklahoma; however, potential forested habitat exists in the eastern part of the state.

 Distribution

-The Black Bear, Ursus americanus, is on the state endangered species list.
-TPWD biologists encourage people to report recent bear sightings to Texas Parks and Wildlife Department.
-Research is currently underway by the Texas Parks and Wildlife Department to determine the status of Black Bears in Texas.
-A study is also underway in East Texas to determine habitat suitability in that part of the state.
+The Black Bear is on the state threatened species list.
+TPWD encourages people to report recent bear sightings to their local Texas Parks and Wildlife Department biologist.
+Research is currently underway by the Texas Parks and Wildlife Department to estimate the population size of Black Bears in West Texas and to better understand how the species is recolonizing parts of Texas.